By Eric Johnson

 “Brethren, if any of you do err from the truth, and one convert him; Let him know, that he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins.”

 There are two possibilities here.
 One, this is referring to a professing Christian who talks the talk but does not walk that talk.
 In other words, he is a hypocrite.
 The death James refers to would then be a reference to eternal death as referred to in Revelation 21:8.
 The second possibility is that James is referring to a sinning Christian who needs to be restored to the truth.
 If so, then the dead must refer to physical death.
-Whether this is referring to a Christian or non Christian, the believer is instructed to watch out for others who are falling in sin.
+The believer is instructed to watch out for others who are falling in sin.
 And this is how the book ends.